mesaque/wp-update-manager/plugins_payed/wp-fastest-cache/readme.txt

 = Is this plugin compatible with WPtouch Mobile Plugin? = Yes, it is compatible with WPtouch Mobile Plugin 100%.

+= Is this plugin compatible with Any Mobile Theme Switcher Plugin? = Yes, it is compatible with Any Mobile Theme Switcher Plugin 100%.

 = Is this plugin compatible with WP-PostRatings? = Yes, it is compatible with WP-PostRatings.